-Without getting into the nitty gritty with the numbers or hiring a financial professional to take a look at your current situation, there are two ways of generally measuring your retirement outlook:
+Without getting deep into the nitty-gritty with the numbers or hiring a financial professional to take a look at your current situation, there are generally two ways of measuring your retirement outlook:

 - Multiple of your income